pulp-platform/ace/doc/ace_ccu_top.md

   - Once data is written and b_valid is asserted by the main memory:
     - In case of ATOP, state transitions to READ_MEM to receive an extra R beat
     - otherwise state transitions to IDLE

+## Known limitations and possible improvements

+- Serialization of the incoming transactions: it would in theory be possible to process multiple non-conflicting transactions in parallel.
+This would require the instantiation of multiple ccu\_logic modules and the logic to avoid them to target the same cacheline at the same time.
+It would also require the CPUs' cache controllers to be able to handle multiple requests at the same time.
+This would probably move the bottleneck from the CCU to the cache, which should be able to process an higher number of requests in parallel.

+- Serialization of the read operations towards the caches and shared memory: in the current implementation, a read to the shared memory is done only after failing to read a cacheline from another CPU.
+This situation could be improved by making the two requests in parallel: the new scenario has the drawback of increasing the traffic on the AXI port and of adding a sometimes unnecessary latency to the read transactions which hit data on a CPU's cache.
+Tests (Splash-3) have shown that the number of cache misses is a fraction of the number of hits, so parallelizing the snoop and AXI reads won't probably bring a lot of benefits.

+- Serialization of the writeback in case of invalidation: in the current implementation, in case of CleanInvalid operations, the CCU takes care of the writeback of the dirty cachelines and terminates the transaction only once this is done.
+The writeback is necessary because otherwise, in case of 2 CPU invalidating each other's cacheline, the system can end up in a situation where the latest data get lost.
+Performance could be improved by decoupling the writeback from the termination of the transaction, so that the transaction can be finished without waiting for the writeback to be complete.
+By profiling the Splash-3 benchmarks it has been noticed that the time spent in executing CleanUnique/ReadUnique operations is a negligible fraction of the whole time, so this operation would bring limited benefits.